marktl/TrailWrightQA/README.md

 Empower BA and QA staff to create professional browser automation tests without writing code.
 Choose your approach: let AI drive autonomously, guide it step-by-step through chat or record directly through interaction in the browser.

+TrailWrightQA **requires** a valid API key from one of the supported LLM providers (e.g. OpenAI, Gemini, or Anthropic) to generate tests.

 ## Features

 - 🤖 **AI Self-Driving Mode** - Give AI a goal and watch it autonomously build complete tests